ming6715/academic-kickstart/content/project/internal/survival/index.md

 ---
 title: Surival Analysis Using R
-summary: The report answers the following questions by drawing the KM curves and revenue analysis, (1)Which kind of customers is more natural to leave?
+summary: Conduct retention plan for Telecommunication Services Subscribers by drawing the KM curves and revenue analysis
-(2)What is the retention plan?
-(3)How much revenue will increase with the retention plan?

 tags:
 - Data processing